-VXX is an Exchange Traded Product (ETP)
+VXX was an Exchange Traded Product (ETP)

-For most of its existence, VXX’s assets have ranged between $800 million and $1.2 billion—making it a good money maker for Barclays.
+For most of its existence, VXX’s assets ranged between $800 million and $1.2 billion—making it a good money maker for Barclays.
 Unwilling to let this money making machine die, Barclays created a “Series B” version, this time with 30 years until maturity.
 Barclays introduced VXXB over a year before VXX’s end date, on January 17th, 2018, allowing plenty of time for shareholders to transition.
-As you can see in the chart below the values of the two funds track very well, in fact, they match down to the last decimal point.
+As you can see in the chart below the values of the two funds tracked very well, in fact, they match down to the last decimal point.